 - Evaluation Support Scotland is running a series of three workshops during 2017 and early 2018 on focusing on outcomes and indicators, evaluation methods and plans, and analysing and reporting on outcomes.

-- SURF is running a series of free half-day workshops during May and June focusing different aspects of regeneration and is hosting a special regeneration debate as part of its 25th Anniversary year.
+- SURF is running a series of free half-day workshops during May and June focusing different aspects of regeneration.

 - SOLACE Scotland and the Improvement Service have launched the Local Government Innovation Exchange.
 The site contains case studies of innovative projects and approaches to service delivery in Scottish local authorities which show how the projects have improved outcomes for local people, reduced costs or improved efficiency.